React

 1. Read through the PropTypes documentation.
 It shows all of the types you can specify and some other useful things that can be done with it!

 2. You can even set up custom validators in PropTypes.
-Read this article on using PropTypes on LogRocket for a more in-depth look into the benefits and use cases of PropTypes.
+For a more in-depth look into the benefits and use cases of PropTypes, read this comprehensive guide Validating React Props with PropTypes on LogRocket.

 Knowledge check